hermeznetwork/hermez-docs/mkdocs/docs/index.md

 #### LX-to-LY Bridge

-Typically, a bridge smart contract is an L2-to-L1 Bridge, but the Hermez 2.0 Bridge is more flexible and interoperable.
+Typically, a bridge smart contract is an L2-to-L1 Bridge, but the zkEVM Bridge is more flexible and interoperable.
 It can function as a bridge between any two arbitrary Layer 2 chains, L2_A and L2_B, or between any Layer 2 (say L2_X) and L1 (Ethereum blockchain).
 It consequently allows asset transfers among multiple rollups.
 Hence the term "LX-to-LY Bridge".

-## Hermez 2.0 Design Characteristics
+## zkEVM Design Characteristics

-The architectural details (for engineering and implementation) described in the sections above will help Hermez 2.0 attain its design goals.
+The architectural details (for engineering and implementation) described in the sections above will help zkEVM attain its design goals.
 That would mean a network which is: permissionless, decentralized, secure, efficient and comes with verifiable block data.

-Development efforts aim at **permissionless-ness**, that is, allowing anyone with the Hermez 2.0 software to participate in the network.
+Development efforts aim at **permissionless-ness**, that is, allowing anyone with the zkEVM software to participate in the network.
 For instance, the consensus algorithm will give everyone the opportunity to be a Sequencer or an Aggregator.

 Data availability is most crucial for **decentralization**, where every user has sufficient data needed to rebuild the full state of a rollup.
 As discussed above, the team still has to decide on the best configuration for data availability.
 The aim is to ensure that there is no censorship and that no one party can control the network.

-Hermez 2.0 was designed with **security** in mind.
+zkEVM was designed with **security** in mind.
 As an L2 solution, most of the security is inherited from Ethereum.
 Smart contracts will warrant that anyone who executes state changes must, firstly, do it correctly; secondly, create a proof that attests to the validity of a state change; and thirdly, avail validity proofs on-chain for verification.

 ### Efficiency and Overall Strategy

-Efficiency is key to network performance.
-Hermez 2.0, therefore, applies several implementation strategies to guarantee efficiency.
+Efficiency is key to network performance. zkEVM, therefore, applies several implementation strategies to guarantee efficiency.
 A few of them are listed below:

 1. The first strategy is to deploy PoE, which incentivizes the most efficient aggregators to participate in the proof generation process.

 2. The second strategy is to carry out all computations off-chain while keeping only the necessary data and zk-proofs on-chain.

-There are other strategies too that are implemented within specific components of the Hermez 2.0 system.
+There are other strategies too that are implemented within specific components of the zkEVM system.
 For instance:

 1. The way in which the bridge smart contract is implemented, such as settling accounts in a UTXO manner, by only using the Exit Tree Roots.